 At least at your home you can play an active part in preventing food poisoning.
 When you go to a restaurant on the other hand, you expect the kitchen staff to supply you with uncontaminated food that is safe for digestion.
-If you or a loved one has become ill because of the negligence of another please contact the Law Offices of W.T.
+If you or a loved one has become ill because of the negligence of another please contact a Dallas food poisoning attorney at the Law Offices of W.T.
 Johnson and get the representation you need.

 Consumer Reports Study

 The Consumer Reports study showed levels of 4-methylimidazole or 4-MEI higher than 29 micrograms.
 At 29 micrograms, 4-MEI is considered potentially carcinogenic and must carry a warning label to comply with California law.
 There is no national standard for 4-MEI.
 The products Consumer Reports tested were Pepsi-One and Malta Goya.